-We continue to develop solutions and deliver technically complex programs to help ensure that there are trained and mission-ready aircrew and combat troops around the world.
+We continue to evolve our technology platform to meet the changing market needs, and to develop solutions and deliver technically complex programs to help ensure that there are trained and mission-ready aircrew and combat troops around the world.
 We have a proven track record on delivering complex civil and military first-to-market simulators.
+Our defence and security business unit has several of its organizations around the world certified to Level 3 or above of the Capability Maturity Model Integration ("CMMI"), which is an internationally recognized model of industry best practices in organizational process improvement, project management, systems engineering and software development.
 Our experience, coupled with our continued investment in research and development, strengthens our technological leadership as well as our management expertise to provide programs featuring sensor simulation for maritime operations, synthetic tactical environments for naval and fighter operations as well as visualization and common database technologies that deliver rich, immersive synthetic environments for the most effective training and mission rehearsal possible.